pupilfirst/pupilfirst/docs/users/taking_courses.md

 ## Completing targets

-Students progress in a course by completing milestone targets.
+Students progress in a course by completing milestones.
 [As discussed in the curriculum editor](/users/curriculum_editor#setting-the-method-of-completion), where you'll be authoring courses, there are four methods of completion, of which targets that are configured to have submissions reviewed by coaches is the most interactive option.
 Here a student executes a series of steps, [as defined using the target editor](/users/curriculum_editor#defining-steps-to-complete-a-target), to submit a target for review.

 ![Student preparing a submission](../assets/taking_courses/create_submission_bz7wly.png)